 - Lie down on an inclined bench.

-- Carry my arms up and back.
+- Carry your arms up and slowly lower them back.

 - They must be kept slightly bent.